acmumn/mailer/README.md

 SMTP_USER="example@gmail.com" # SMTP username

 # Optional
-AUTH_SERVER="" # If non-empty, the auth server to use HOST="::" # IP to bind to
+AUTH_SERVER="http://auth/" # The URL of the auth server to use HOST="::" # IP to bind to
 PORT=8000 # Port to serve unsub links and template examples on SMTP_ADDR="smtp.gmail.com" # SMTP server hostname